VPWEM: Non-Markovian Visuomotor Policy with Working and Episodic Memory: Method

 \subsection{Episodic Memory}

 While long-term information resides in the observation history $o_{\leq t-L}=\texttt{concat}(o_0,o_1,\cdots,o_{t-L})$, naively conditioning on this ever-growing observation history is impractical.
-Hence, we employ a Transformer-based compressor that recursively consolidates out-of-window observations into long-term contextual memory tokens.
+Hence, we employ a Transformer-based compressor that recursively consolidates out-of-window observations into long-term contextual memory embeddings.

-Formally, given a single-frame observation token $o_\tau$ that has just exited the short-term context window, we further incorporate temporal information by adding a positional embedding (PE) $f_\tau=o_\tau+\texttt{PE}(\tau)\in\mathbb{R}^D$, where $\tau$ denotes the timestep of the frame within the episode.
-The token is then pushed into the out-of-window observation cache $\mathcal{C}_f\leftarrow\mathcal{M}(\mathcal{C}_f\cup f_\tau)$ for future retrieval, where $\mathcal{M}$ is a cache management method that maintains a maximum cache size $S$, such as FIFO.
+Formally, given a single-frame observation embedding $o_\tau$ that has just exited the short-term context window, we further incorporate temporal information by adding a positional embedding (PE) $f_\tau=o_\tau+\texttt{PE}(\tau)\in\mathbb{R}^D$, where $\tau$ denotes the timestep of the frame within the episode.
+The embedding is then pushed into the out-of-window observation cache $\mathcal{C}_f\leftarrow\mathcal{M}(\mathcal{C}_f\cup f_\tau)$ for future retrieval, where $\mathcal{M}$ is a cache management method that maintains a maximum cache size $S$, such as FIFO.

 To extract essential information from long observation histories, we employ a contextual memory compressor that follows the standard Transformer encoder architecture \cite{vaswani2017attention}.
-Each block within this compressor comprises a self-attention layer for interactions with past summary tokens, a cross-attention layer for interactions with observation tokens, and a feed-forward network.
+Each block within this compressor comprises a self-attention layer for interactions with past summary embeddings, a cross-attention layer for interactions with observation embeddings, and a feed-forward network.
 Layer normalization and residual connections are applied before or after each of these sub-modules.
 The contextual memory compression process can be formally presented as: